FACEGOOD/FACEGOOD-Audio2Face/README.md

 ![figure2](rsc/layers.png)

-We use the framework introduced in [Audio-Driven Facial Animation by Joint End-to-End Learning of Pose and Emotion] and the same loss functions,but used the blendshapes' weights instead of vertices.
+The framework we used contains three parts.In Formant network step,we perform fixed-function analysis of the input audio clip.In the articulation network,we concatenate an emotional state vector to the output of each convolution layer after the ReLU activation.
+The fully-connected layers at the end expand the 256+E abstract features to  blendshape weights .

 ## Usage
 ---
 ![pipeline](/rsc/pipeline.PNG)

-this pipeline show how we use FACEGOOD Audio2Face.
+this pipeline shows how we use FACEGOOD Audio2Face.